-Oregon Ride to Defeat ALS – July 13, 2013 Bicyclists can chose 25-, 50, or 100-mile options for this fund-raiser charity ride that starts in Mt.
-Angel, south of Portland.
+Oregon Ride to Defeat ALS – July Bicyclists can chose 25-, 50, or 100-mile options for this fund-raiser charity ride that starts in Mt.
+Angel, near Salem.
 Benefits efforts to fight Lou Gehrig’s disease

 Team Hole in the Wall (Camps for children facing serious illnesses)

 Connecticut — Angel Ride is an awareness and fund-raiser for the Camp Hole in the Wall Gang’s Hospital Outreach Program.
 Mountain biking and road cycling options.
 Dates: May